-This page provides recommendations gathered from Flatiron clinical and technology experts, as well as relevant third-party resources, that we hope will help support community oncology practices.
-We are continuing to make regular updates to reflect the latest information available.
+This page contains recommendations from Flatiron clinical and technology experts, as well as third-party resources, that we hope can help support community oncology practices during the COVID-19 pandemic.

-About a month into the COVID-19 response across the US, the data are revealing some trends and challenges community oncology will face in the coming months.
-In examining practices using OncoEMRⓇ beginning on March 16, we’re seeing a notable drop in visits when compared to the previous six months, broken down here1:
+About a month into the COVID-19 response across the US, the data revealed some trends and challenges community oncology may face in the coming months.
+In examining practices using OncoEMRⓇ beginning on March 16 through April 15, we saw a notable drop in visits when compared to the previous six months:

 Given this, practices will likely face financial pressures now and need to prepare to accommodate an influx of appointments in the coming months — including patients who are not yet diagnosed due to delayed testing.